-Position: Evaluators Name and Position: Target for school year: 2014-15 Date Growth Targets Approved: aluator's Deliberate Practice Growth Target #: (Insert target identification number er here, the check one category below) () District Growth Target () School Growth Target () Leader's Growth target Focus issue(s): Why is the target worth pursuing?
-Growth Target: Describe what you expect to know or be able to do as a result of this professional learning effort.
-Anticipated Gain(s): What do you hope to learn? • Plan of Action: A general description of how you will go about accomplishing the target.
-Progress Points: List progress points or steps toward fulfilling your goal that enable ole you to monitor your progress.
+Position: Evaluators Name and Position: Target for school year: 2014-15 Date Growth Targets Approved: School Leader's Signature: Signature Evaluator's Deliberate Practice Growth Target #: (Insert target identification no umber here, the check one category below) () District Growth Target () School Growth Target () Leader's Growth target Focus issue(s): Why is the target worth pursuing?
+Growth Target: Describe what you expect to know or be able to do as a result It of this professional learning effort.
+Anticipated Gain(s): What do you hope to learn? • Plan of Action: A general description of how you will go about accomplishing g the target.
+Progress Points: List progress points or steps toward fulfilling your goal that enable you to monitor your progress.
 If you goal 1.
 2. 3 Notes: